artsy/hokusai/docs/Getting_Started.md

 `hokusai dev stop`

-This command does not delete container filesystems.
-To delete them, run:
+Since `stop` does not delete container filesystems, run this to delete them:

 `hokusai dev clean`

 ## Run the test suite in the test environment

-Run:

 `hokusai test`

-It will build a Docker image, start a Docker Compose environment defined by `(project-repo)/hokusai/test.yml`, run the defined test command in the main (project-name) container to completion, and return its exit code.
+It will build a Docker image, start a Docker Compose environment defined by `(project)/hokusai/test.yml`, run the defined test command in the main container (i.e. the one named after the project) to completion, and return its exit code.

 ## Build and push an image to ECR

-Run:

 `hokusai registry push`

 It will build and push an image to ECR.
-By default, it tags the image as the SHA1 of the HEAD of your current git branch.
+By default, it tags the image as the SHA1 of the HEAD of your current Git branch.
 The command will also tag the image as `latest`.

-Once an image is pushed, list the images and tags in the registry with:
+Once the image is pushed, list it and its tags in the registry with:

 `hokusai registry images`

 ## Create the Kubernetes staging environment

-Run:

 `hokusai staging create`